JustMog/Mog-VCV/README.md

 Network is a "node-based" polyphonic sequencer consisting of 16 identical nodes.

-When a node receives a trigger at either of its two inputs, it cycles between relaying that trigger first to the main gate output and then to each of the node's four outputs in turn.
+When a node first receives a trigger at either of its two inputs, it sends its value to the main cv out and a gate to the main gate out.
-When a node relays a trigger to the main gate out, the value of the node's knob is sent to the main CV out.
+On subsequent triggers, it relays the trigger to each of the node's connected outputs in turn.
-Node outputs that are disconnected are skipped.
+The process then repeats.

 You can generate a repeating sequence by connecting nodes together.

 ![Demo](/doc/network_demo.gif)